-- The C++ or Java programming languages - The Component Broker common client programming model, which is described in detail in WebSphere Application Server Enterprise Edition Component Broker: Programming Guide. - Design considerations and z/OS or OS/390-specific guidelines for both client and server applications in "Chapter 2.
+- The C++ or Java programming languages - The WebSphere for z/OS common client programming model, which is described in detail in WebSphere Application Server for OS/390 Component Broker: Programming Guide. - Design considerations and z/OS or OS/390-specific guidelines for both client and server applications in "Chapter 2.
 Developing CORBA applications for WebSphere for z/OS" on page 15. - z/OS or OS/390 UNIX system services, including working with shells, setting environment variables, using the make command to compile code, and other common programming tasks - · Security services available through the installation's security product